Ngz91/dotfiles/README.md

     └── packer_compiled.lua
 ```

-init.lua is where the first file neovim loads, here you can require other files where the plugin configuration is.  lua/user is where your lua scripts and plugins configurations are, you can require them in init.lua by using the require function `require("user.plugin1")`.
-There's also a lsp(language server protocol) folder where all lsp configuration lies, here we can configure our language servers and lsp based plugins like lsp-saga, illuminate, etc.
+init.lua is the first file neovim loads, here you can require other files with the plugins configurations or scripts that you wanna run. lua/user is where your Lua scripts and plugins configurations are, you can require them in init.lua by using the require function `require("user.plugin1")`.
+There's also a lsp(language server protocol) folder where all lsp configuration lies, here you can configure your language servers and lsp based plugins like lsp-saga, illuminate, etc.

-NOTE: This is not a standard, there are various ways this folder can be structured, but this one is very easy to understand.
+<b>NOTE:</b> This is not a standard, there are various ways this folder can be structured, but this one is very easy to understand.

-To install plugins there are various plugins managers, but the two most populars are [Packer.nvim](https://github.com/wbthomason/packer.nvim) and [lazy.nvim](https://github.com/folke/lazy.nvim).
-To install packer run:
+To install plugins there are various plugins managers, but the two most popular are [Packer.nvim](https://github.com/wbthomason/packer.nvim) and [lazy.nvim](https://github.com/folke/lazy.nvim).
+If you go with Packer theres an AUR package available, this will take care of the configuration for you:
 ```
 yay -S nvim-packer-git
 ```